For Academic Year 2018-2019 the ABE department awarded over $100,000 in scholarships!

 Larry received his Bachelor of Science degree in Agricultural and Biological Engineering in 1971 and went on to receive a Master of Science degree from University of Missouri.
 Larry and Molly created this scholarship in 2012 to support deserving undergraduate students in Agricultural & Biological Engineering.
 Today Larry is the Director of Business Development at Advanced BioNutrition Corporation.
 Earlier in his career, Mr. Loehr was employed for more than 30 years by the DuPont Company and served in various agriculture and nutrition platform marketing and business leadership roles in the United States, Canada, Latin America, and in other global assignments.
 Molly is also a Purdue Graduate.
 She received her Bachelor of Art degree from the College of Liberal Arts in the Social Sciences.
 Larry and Molly reside in Naperville, IL.

-Bruce A. McKenzie Scholarships in Ag
+Bruce A. McKenzie Scholarships in Agriculture

-Bruce A. McKenzie, a retired faculty member from ABE, has endowed this scholarship to support deserving undergraduate students in our department.
+Bruce A. McKenzie, a retired faculty member from ABE, endowed this scholarship to support deserving undergraduate students in our department.
 During his time at Purdue, McKenzie was an established national and international leader in the area of system planning for grain and feed handling facilities.
 Dr. McKenzie also excelled as an undergraduate teacher of “Farmstead Machinery Management.”
 Dr. McKenzie received the Frederick L. Hovde Award of Excellence in Educational Service to Rural People of Indiana, the Purdue University Cooperative Extension Service Association Senior and Career Awarded the ASAE Metal Building Manufactures’ Association Award, the USDA Superior Service Award, and was elected a fellow of the ASAE.
-Thank you Dr. McKenzie.

 Bart and Karen Nelson Scholarships